Preventative and Cleaner for Sand $AU $25

 IRRITABLE BOWEL SYNDROME

-diagnosed with inflammatory bowel disease, bought your sand colic recipe and
+inflammatory bowel disease, bought your sand colic recipe and hoped

 How’s things?
 Good luck with that Shetty?
 He looks like trouble J